typicalmike002/cthulhuJS/README.md

 #### Description
 Strips a string of all html entities, excluding any entities declared in the white list.
 ### Example
-An example function that removes all html except the strong tag: <strong></strong>
+An example function that removes all html except the strong tag and nbsp entity:
 ``` html
 <!DOCTYPE html>
 <html>